A tagsystem. Organises your files with non-hierarchical tags.

 There is a subdirectory named “.protagonist/tags”, and a subdirectory “.protagonist/tags/t” for every existing tag, t.
 Any file which is tagged with t is given a unique identifier and a hard link in the directory t.

-More generally, the tagsystem supports key-value pairs, with the directories “.protagonist/key/value/”
+More generally, an intended future feature is that the tagsystem supports key-value pairs, with the directories “.protagonist/key/value/”

-For unique file identification, Protagonist will use the BLAKE2 hash of the contents at the time of tagging, with the same file extension as the original file.
+For unique file identification, Protagonist uses the (20 byte) BLAKE2 hash of the contents at the time of tagging, with the same file extension as the original file.
 The potential advantages of content-based hashing are:

 - Recovery from file movement.